 NOTE: Universal Credit is replacing Income-Related ESA.

-This means that it is no longer possible for most people to make a new claim for Income-Related ESA (with the exception of claimants with 3 or more children who make their claim before 1.2.19 and claimants who fail the Severe Disability Premium ’gateway condition’ from 16.1.19 onwards).
+This means that it is no longer possible for most people to make a new claim for Income-Related ESA (with the exception of claimants who fail the Severe Disability Premium ’gateway condition’).

 Contributory ESA is not being replaced by Universal Credit.
 It is still possible to make a claim for Contributory ESA - click here for more info.